ruby/ruby/doc/yjit.md

 ruby myscript.rb
 ```

-You can dump statistics about compilation and execution by running uJIT with the `--yjit-stats` command-line option:
+You can dump statistics about compilation and execution by running YJIT with the `--yjit-stats` command-line option:

 ```
-./miniruby --ujit-stats myscript.rb
+./miniruby --yjit-stats myscript.rb
 ```

 The machine code generated for a given method can be printed by adding `puts YJIT.disasm(method(:method_name))` to a Ruby script.
 Note that no code will be generated if the method is not compiled.

 ## Source Code Organization

-The uJIT source code is divided between:
+The YJIT source code is divided between:
 - `yjit_asm.c`: x86 in-memory assembler we use to generate machine code
 - `yjit_asm_tests.c`: tests for the in-memory assembler
 - `yjit_codegen.c`: logic for translating Ruby bytecode to machine code